-Agree where future meetings can take place if the individual does not want to meet at the family home or the police station.
-Consider alternative venues e.g. local libraries/cafés, somewhere the individual will feel comfortable.
+Agree where future meetings can take place if the young person does not want to meet at the family home or the social services department e.g. local libraries/cafés, somewhere the young person will feel comfortable.
 Establish whether they can be contacted in confidence at work, at school or through a trusted friend, sibling or organisation.